 How it will help you: If you’re a SaaS exclusively focused on achieving top-line numbers in a specific period, you can take inspiration from the above example.

 You can also explore the sales dashboard templates we’ve compiled here.
 Following the instructions in the article, you can design one that prioritizes sales quotas!

 Final Thoughts on Sales Quotas

 If you only look at your top-line revenue numbers, then the purpose of sales quota might not become apparent.
 However, if you delve deeper into comparing the actual deals your reps and managers closed vs. the forecasted business at the beginning of the year, you’ll understand its importance.

 In this article, you learned about the various types of sales quotas, methods of setting one with templates, and strategies you can experiment with if you’re not meeting your quota.

 As a sales leader, now you have all the resources to evaluate your sales systems, fix bottlenecks, and set your team up for success!

-If you're looking to build and scale a winning sales team and process, we highly recommend grabbing our new book: The 2020 Startup Sales Playbook.
+Looking to build and scale a winning sales team and process?
+Grab our book: The Startup Sales Playbook.
 It features the best sales tips and tactics around!